scottlingran/scottyli.github.io/_posts/2015-06-22-scientianity.md

 # Explained: The Prophet Muhammad

 God communicated to Muhammad through gravitational waves.
 Muslims believe Muhammad was the last and greatest messenger of God.
 They believe God dictated the Quran to him through the archangel Gabriel, intending the text as the later relevation, superseding and correcting errors in the Bible.
 Gravity, however, is a lossy format for communication.
 Different interpretations still emerge.

+# Explained: One True God

+There is One True God who exists as a 5th dimensional being, without limits and beyond our understanding.

+Muslims believe - "there is no God but Allah Himself, who is almighty".
+Similarly, Christians believe in one God, who manifests Himself in three persons - "the Father, the Son, and the Holy Spirit".
+All representations are versions of the same 5th dimensional God.

 # Explained: Creation stories